armandvanhelsync/very-simple-contact-form/readme.txt

 == Screenshots ==
-1. Very Simple Contact Form in frontend of your website (using Twenty Twelve theme).
+1. Very Simple Contact Form in frontend of your website (using Twenty Fourteen theme).

 == OTHER NOTES ==
 I only added minimum styling (css).
-Of course you can add your own styling in plugins stylesheet 'vscf_style'.
+You can add your own styling in plugins stylesheet 'vscf_style'.

-This plugin is translation-ready (Dutch, German and French translation included).
+This plugin is translation-ready (Dutch, German, French and Hungarian translation included).
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/